When it comes to Instagram content strategy, everyone seems to know what to publish, when to publish, and even how often.

 How can marketers keep track of all these changes and adapt their content strategy to the new updates?

-Today, I'm going to share with you how can you perform a content analysis on Instagram and what metrics help create benchmarks for your account.
+Today, I'm going to share with you how to perform a content analysis on Instagram and what metrics help create benchmarks for your brand and industry.

 Let's dive in!